 The Bioengineering Modeling, Analysis, and Design (BE MAD) sequence is the core lab experience for Bioengineering students.
 Normally taken during the junior year, it draws together seemingly disparate topics from earlier course work, representing the breadth and complexity of Bioengineering.
 Each module requires extensive math, engineering, modeling & programming, data analysis, and writing.

-In these lab modules, students create a mathematical model which involves a series of differential equations to predict the appropriate amount of medication to provide a patient.
-This process is similar to the design process of pharmaceutical companies who must define appropriate dosage for medication.
-These modules pull together work students have or will do in statistics, programming and modeling, fluid transport, and physiology.
+In this lab module, students create a mathematical model that involves a series of differential equations to predict the appropriate amount of medication to provide a patient.
+This process is similar to the design process of pharmaceutical companies, who must define appropriate dosage for medication.
+This modules pull together work students have or will do in statistics, programming and modeling, fluid transport, and physiology.

 In this lab module series, students first learn to control a leg, severed from a live cockroach, using electrical signals.
 The next step is to attach the leg to a motor arm in order to get two degrees of motion (biomechatronic prosthetic).
 The final step is to use the students' electrophysiological signals from their muscles (EMG) and use that to control the biomechatronic prosthetic.
 This module pulls together work students have or will do do with physiology, biomechanics, programming, electronics and signal theory, as well as statistics.